These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.

 Jiro Dreams of Sushi (2011)

-Jiro Dreams of Sushi is based around Jiro Ono an 85-year-old sushi master, one of the best sushi chefs in Japan (if not the world), and his son who tries to follow in his father’s footsteps.
+Jiro Dreams of Sushi is not a movie about Japan but is a brilliant documentary based around Jiro Ono an 85-year-old sushi master, one of the best sushi chefs in Japan (if not the world), and his son who tries to follow in his father’s footsteps.

 Jiro runs a small sushi restaurant in a Tokyo subway that only takes several people at a time.
 It’s also a Michelin award-winning place and there’s a long wait to get a seat there (months).